zmcartor/homestead-guide/source/network/test-networks.rst

 Morden testnet
 ================================================================================
-Morden is a public Ethereum alternative testnet.
+Morden is a public Expanse alternative testnet.
 It is expected to continue throughout the Frontier and Homestead milestones of the software.

 Usage